talestonini/gmail-black-book/README.md

 If you want to run your own app of this, you'll need to create a project in the Google Cloud Platform.
 You'll also need to add a Credential to it (of the web app type) and configure redirection to your Google App Engine assigned domain concatenated with `/oauth2callback`.
-Download the Credential client secret Json file and substitute the `client_secrets.json` in your repository clone under `.../src/main/resources`.
+Download the Credential client secret JSON file and substitute the `client_secrets.json` in your repository clone under `.../src/main/resources`.
 Don't forget to enable the Gmail API!

 ### Developing and Deploying